aabenoja/code-splitting-presentation/slides.md

 "modules": false
 ```

-NOTE: Show the tree shaking demo in examples/tree shaking with
+NOTE: Show the tree shaking demo in examples/tree-shaking with
 lodash and compare bundle sizes with and without tree shaking
 enabled